OpenComputingLab/reusable-content-example/code.md

 ```
 ````

-*In Markdown, the backticked block typically also defines the language so that languge sensitive syntax highlighting can be applied appropriately.*
+*In Markdown, the backticked block typically also defines the language so that language sensitive syntax highlighting can be applied appropriately.*

 This is then rendered as a style code block: